How do you create (E-commerce) events in Google Tag Manager?

 - Shopware: Google Analytics 4 for shopware 6

-For the business events, you don't need a special datalayer, using the data automatically available in Google Tag Manager.
-In the remainder of this blog, we will look specifically at measuring e-commerce events.
-Want to learn more about creating custom events for your business website.
+For business events, you don't need a special data layer, in that you can use the data that is automatically available in Google Tag Manager.
+In the remainder of this blog we will specifically discuss measuring e-commerce events.
+Want to know more about creating custom events for your business website.
 Then watch this video.
 Once you have the events set up, continue to this blog.

 Once you've determined which events you want to measure, it's time to create the e-commerce events in Google Tag Manager.